Honor 8: Hardware

 The Honor 8 is a smartphone made by Honor, a sub-brand of the Huawei Group, as part of the Huawei Honor series.
 It has an eight-core HiSilicon Kirin 950 processor, a Mali-T880 MP4 GPU, and a 3000 mAh (typical) battery.
 The phone comes with 32 or 64 gigabytes (GB) of storage and 4 GB LPDDR4 RAM.
 It has a 5.2 in, 2.5D glass liquid-crystal display (LCD) with 1080×1920 pixel resolution and "multilayer optical filming" to catch and reflect light.

 The phone's dual 12 megapixel (MP) camera setup is flush to the phone's reverse glass panel.
 One of the rear cameras has a lens to capture details, and the other has an RGB sensor to record color data.
 The two resulting images are then merged.
 The camera app has a "Wide Aperture" mode, among others, which allows users to adjust the focus and depth of field after a photograph has been taken.
-The Honor 8 also has a forward-facing 8MP camera.
+The Honor 8 also has a forward-facing 8 MP camera.

 Other features include an earpiece with built-in notification LED, a fingerprint sensor on the phone's back side, an infrared port allowing the phone to act as a universal remote, dual SIM-card support in select versions, a USB 2.0 with Type-C interface connector, and QuickCharge support.
 In addition to scanning fingerprints, the fingerprint sensor serves as a customizable "smart button", enabling users to open apps or scroll up or down the screen.
 Users can also tap their knuckles on the screen to take screenshots or recordings, or draw letters to open specific applications.

 The Honor 8 measures 145.5 mm by 71 mm by 7.45 mm and weighs 153 g.
 It has an aluminum bezel, metal trim, and glass back.
 In China, Honor 8 is available in the following colors: midnight black, sapphire blue, sunrise gold, sakura pink, and pearl white.
 Some hardware versions are only available in select colors.
 In the United States, Honor 8 is available in midnight black, sapphire blue, and pearl white.
 In November 2016, Honor announced that sakura pink, which was initially available only in China, would be sold in Europe.